DanielBrito/react-js-studies/README.md

 # Fundamental concepts

-:rocket: Each one of these examples is a step in order for me to achieve better results while using ReactJS on my personal and professional projects.
+:rocket: Each one of these examples is a step in order for me to learn and achieve better results while using ReactJS on my personal and professional projects.

 ## Available at